-μ T-Kernel 2.0 is an OS specification for small-scale embedded computer systems, and it allows many implementations, and permits customization and optimization suitable for each target platform.
-For features that have strong dependency on hardware such as MMU and FPU, and features that have potential implications for run-time efficiency such as hooks for debug support, the specification allows subsetting as exceptional case, and this allows efficient implementation of μ T-Kernel 2.0 specification OS on target hardware.
-To accommodate the subsetting in this manner, and the desire to keep the distribution and portability of middleware and application high, μ T-Kernel 2.0 has introduced a mechanism to let each implementation of μ T-Kernel 2.0 describe the differences in the implementation from T-Kernel 2.0 and other implementation of μ T-Kernel 2.0.
+μ T-Kernel 3.0 is an OS specification for small-scale embedded computer systems, and it allows many implementations, and permits customization and optimization suitable for each target platform.
+For features that have strong dependency on hardware such as floating-point unit (FPU), and features that have potential implications for run-time efficiency such as hooks for debug support, the specification allows subsetting as exceptional case, and this allows efficient implementation of μ T-Kernel 3.0 specification OS on target hardware.
+To accommodate the subsetting in this manner, and the desire to keep the distribution and portability of middleware and application high, μ T-Kernel 3.0 has introduced a mechanism to let each implementation of μ T-Kernel 3.0 describe the differences in the implementation from other implementation of μ T-Kernel 3.0.
 This description as a whole is called service profile.

-Service profile in μ T-Kernel 2.0 is realized by enumerating the information about a particular implementation of μ T-Kernel 2.0 as a list of C language macros that have constant value.
+Service profile in μ T-Kernel 3.0 is realized by enumerating the information about a particular implementation of μ T-Kernel 3.0 as a list of C language macros that have constant value.
 For example, an implementation that allows the specification of TA_USERBUF, the corresponding service profile items must be defined as below to announce the support of TA_USERBUF.

-'''

-#define TK_SUPPORT_USERBUF TRUE / Support of user-specified buffer area (TA_USERBUF) /
+#define TK_SUPPORT_USERBUF TRUE / Support of user-specified buffer (TA_USERBUF) /

-'''

-Applications and middleware can use the service profile information and write code according to the existence of the support of TA USERBUF.
+Applications and middleware can use the service profile information and write code according to the existence of the support of TA_USERBUF.
 For example, the following is a typical use case.